The Hidden Cost of Commute Time That Doesn't Count

 Explore remote work options.
 Many practicum tasks can be completed off-site.
 Writing, data analysis, research, and administrative work often don't require physical presence.
 Discuss with your preceptor which activities could be done remotely, reducing the number of necessary site visits.

 Consider site location in your initial selection.
 Before committing to a practicum site, honestly assess whether the commute is sustainable for an entire semester.
 A slightly less prestigious site closer to home might provide a better overall experience than an impressive site that exhausts you with travel.
+This is especially relevant when weighing limited placements in your area of interest, where the closest option may not be the best fit.

 Track your true time investment.
 Even though commute hours don't count officially, track them for your own awareness.
 Understanding your actual time investment helps you make realistic plans and communicate accurately about your availability for other commitments.